Y0SH4/yosh-dotfiles/README.md

-# ❄️ NixOS dotfiles
+# ❄️ MY dotfiles

-*My configuration files for NixOS.
+*My configuration files for LINUX.
 Feel free to look around and copy!*